Camden Divorce Attorney

 Ending a marriage is a big decision that has repercussions for the entire family.
-If you have children, a business, or high assets, the process becomes even more complex and emotional.
 At the Law Office of Terry J. Leonard, our divorce attorneys in Camden can provide compassionate legal representation and help you navigate the process.

-Tennessee allows divorce on fault or no-fault grounds.
-For a no-fault divorce, the grounds are either irreconcilable differences or no cohabitation for at least two years for couples who have no children.
+Tennessee allows divorce on fault or no-fault grounds, but it is not considered a true no-fault state.
+For a no-fault divorce in Tennessee, the grounds are either irreconcilable differences or no cohabitation for at least two years for couples who have no children.
 Our experienced divorce lawyers in Camden can advise you of your options and help you determine the best grounds for your divorce.

 We help clients resolve a wide range of issues, such as: